 College Credit Plus instructors are expected to have credentials equivalent to those required of full-time instructors at Stark State College.
 Instructor credentials are reviewed by the appropriate academic division after the online application is completed.

 - For general education courses (i.e. English, Math, Science), instructors are required to have a master’s degree in their content areas or a master’s degree with 18 graduate hours in the content area.
-If an instructor does not meet these requirements, they must be enrolled and have a professional development plan to complete the necessary coursework.

 - For technical program courses (i.e. Information Technology, Welding, Engineering, etc.), instructors must have a bachelor’s degree with work experience and/or industry certifications.